 Since I visited Sydney for the first time back in 2007, I’ve been completely in love with this place.
 Sydney is without a doubt the most beautiful city I’ve been to – and I’ve seen a few places after all.
 What I really like about Sydney is the mix of big city life and world-class beaches combined with famous sights, amazing food, great shopping opportunities and the characteristic laidback Australian lifestyle.
 Altogether, this makes Sydney an absolute must visit!

 The area that attracts most people in Sydney is the area around the CBD (Central Business District).
 And with good reason.
-I never get tired of visiting the city centre, and I go as often as possible.
+I never get tired of visiting the city centre.
 My favourite thing to do in the CBD is to buy a to-go coffee and walk the harbourside all the way from Darling Harbour to Mrs Mcqaurie’s Chair in the Royal Botanic Garden.
 However, there are so many fantastic things to see and do and so many nice places to eat, drink and shop in the city centre.
 My favourites are all pointed out in this Sydney city guide!

 Boatride the Sydney waterways